robertpountney92/dockerized-mircoservices/README.md

 `curl -X POST -H "Content-Type:application/json" http://localhost:8081/reverse -d '{"message": "Hello World"}'`

 # CI/CD
 To deploy this application to a production environment, it would be recommended you create a CI/CD pipline.
-This could be done using AWS CodePipeline.
+This could be done using **AWS CodePipeline**.
 The ideal flow would look as such...

-code->build->test->release->deploy

-(See `Pipeline-for-dockerized-microservices.png` for an visualisation of how this could be implemented in AWS)

 ![Pipeline-for-dockerized-microservices](https://github.com/robertpountney92/dockerized-mircoservices/blob/master/Pipeline-for-dockerized-microservices.png)

+The above image can be broken down into the following steps:

+**code->build->test->release->deploy**

-**code:** Code for the application would need to be stored in version control, either GitHub or AWS Code Commit.
+**code:** Code for the application would need to be stored in version control, either GitHub or **AWS CodeCommit**.
 Every change to the source code should trigger a new build so fast feedback can be delivered to the developers.

-**build:** Involves building the image/s for the application can ustilise AWS CodeBuild.
+**build:** Involves building the image/s for the application can ustilise **AWS CodeBuild**.
 This is an artifact that we can store and version.

 **test:** Ideally there would be a testing phase that creates a container based on the image.
 Tests can thnen be perform against this container to see if the appliation is running as desired.

-**release:** Once we are happy that the image has passed all the tests and is fit for pupose, we can create a new release for the image and push the new image to a container registry (Amazon ECR).
+**release:** Once we are happy that the image has passed all the tests and is fit for pupose, we can create a new release for the image and push the new image to a container registry (**AWS ECR**).

-**deploy:** The final stage is to deploy to production, Amazon ECS can be levereaged to orchestrate container deployments
+**deploy:** The final stage is to deploy to production, **AWS ECS** can be levereaged to orchestrate container deployments

 # Avoid system downtime
 To avoid system downtime in a production enviornment, deployment stategy such as blue-green deployment could be implemented.